aspose-words/Aspose.Words-Documentation/reportingservices/getting-started/install-aspose-words-for-reporting-services/installing-on-the-server-manually/_index.md

 ﻿---
 title: Installing on the Server Manually
+articleTitle: Installing on the Server Manually
+linktitle: Installing on the Server Manually
 description: "This page describes manual installation of the Aspose.Words for Reporting Services."
 type: docs
 weight: 30